Entrepreneurship in the Population (EPOP)

 The Entrepreneurship in the Population (EPOP) Survey is a new publicly available resource for understanding the scope of entrepreneurial activities across the U.S.

 The EPOP Survey project is a multi-year study of adults to measure the interest in, involvement with, and experiences with entrepreneurship across the U.S. population.
 The overarching goal of this project is to profile and prospectively monitor entrepreneurial activities across the nation.
 The project is funded by a grant from the Ewing Marion Kauffman Foundation, a private, nonpartisan foundation that seeks to build inclusive prosperity through a prepared workforce and entrepreneur-focused economic development.

-EPOP:2022 data are available for the public, policymakers, and researchers alike.
+EPOP:2022 and EPOP:2023 data are available for the public, policymakers, and researchers alike.

-Survey findings are being broadly shared to provide researchers, practitioners, and policymakers insights into the experiences of individuals at various points along the entrepreneurial journey, as well as the influences that support or inhibit entrepreneurship across the U.S. The data from the 2022 survey are available via an interactive data dashboard, public use data files, and microdata files.
+Survey findings are being broadly shared to provide researchers, practitioners, and policymakers insights into the experiences of individuals at various points along the entrepreneurial journey, as well as the influences that support or inhibit entrepreneurship across the U.S. The data from both the 2022 and 2023 surveys are available via an interactive data dashboard, public use data files, and microdata files.
 Reliable estimation is possible at national, regional, and state levels, as well as in key metropolitan statistical areas.